Do You Have a Zantac Cancer Case? Call Us Right Away.

 Be sure to talk with your doctor about how your diagnosis might be related to the medicines you take so that your concerns are documented in your medical records.
 And then call an experienced personal injury lawyer right away to talk about your legal options.

 While you are probably not still taking ranitidine now due to its unavailability in the marketplace, it is vital that you talk to your doctor about potential alternatives for managing heartburn, GERD (gastroesophageal reflux disease), and other acid reflux conditions.

 Of course, some of the other popular medicines that combat heartburn symptoms and that may be offered to you as a ranitidine alternative—specifically proton pump inhibitors (PPIs) like Prilosec and Nexium—have also been the subject of defective drug personal injury lawsuits.

 It is always a good idea to do a little background research on any medicine you’ve been prescribed by your doctor or purchased over the counter.
 Understanding whether there are significant side effects or health risks associated with a particular drug can help you avoid painful injuries.

 What to Do If You Suspect You’ve Been Injured by Zantac or Generic Ranitidine

 As mentioned above, you should always consult your doctor about any health concerns you have, whether you’ve taken a recalled medication or not.
-However, because liver damage and cancer can stem from taking contaminated Zantac or OTC ranitidine, it is imperative that you be examined by your doctor if you’ve regularly used this medicine.
+And if you’ve been diagnosed with cancer, talk to your doctor about potential causes.